UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team08-DeepFakeGeneration.md

 Learning about StarGAN, and how it uses AdaIN to fuse the style features and the input features, we have to mention the first work that propose AdaIN: StyleGAN.

-We know that for traiditonal GAN, the generator simply takes a (most likely randomly generated latent vector) and generate the images.
+We know that for traiditonal GAN, the generator ususally takes a randomly generated latent vector and generates the images.
 However, people actually have little control over the latent vector.
 What if, say, we want to fuse two images, and take one image's overall looks and the other image's styles?
 We cannot brute-forcely add up, or take the mean of, their latent vector.
-We need to somehow distangle the part of the vector that controls the style.
+We need to somehow disentangle the parts of the vector that controls the style.

 So that's the reason of the Style GAN and its AdaIN.
 The general architure of the generator of StyleGAN is already list above (when introducing the AdaIN).
 The basic idea is that, different part of the generators (4x4 and 8x8) controls different features.
 The paper mentioned that the first half of the generator controls more on the overall looks of the images (i.e, male or female), whereas the latter part of the network controls more on the style (hair, glasses, expressions).
 Thus, by feeding two style vectors from different source images, we can essentially fuse the style of one images into the other.
 ![StyleGAN Demo]({{ '/assets/images/team08/stylegan.png' | relative_url }})